10 Best Heavy Duty Garden Carts

 How to Choose From Our Rankings

-If you need one cart to handle major landscaping, firewood, and towing duties, the top-ranked Gorilla Carts 1200-pound poly dump cart offers the highest owner trust and proven durability.
-For buyers who want the same capacity without pneumatic tire maintenance, the 1200-pound no-flat Gorilla Carts model trades a small amount of shock absorption for zero flat risk.
+If you need one cart to handle major landscaping, firewood, and towing duties, the top-ranked 1200-pound poly dump cart offers the highest owner trust and proven durability.
+For buyers who want the same capacity without pneumatic tire maintenance, the 1200-pound no-flat model trades a small amount of shock absorption for zero flat risk.
 Steel-frame enthusiasts with mixed loads of tools and bulk material should look at the 1000-pound steel utility wagon with removable sides and thirteen-inch pneumatic tires.

 Those who want a dump feature at a lower capacity for suburban gardens can choose the compact 600-pound dump cart or the 900-pound expandable dump cart.
 If storage space is tight, the folding mesh steel wagon collapses for garage shelving.
-Finally, property owners who need one device to serve as a wheelbarrow, dolly, and plant mover may prefer the eight-in-one aerocart despite its smaller tub, because the versatility replaces multiple single-purpose tools.
+Property owners who need one device to serve as a wheelbarrow, dolly, and plant mover may prefer the eight-in-one aerocart despite its smaller tub, because the versatility replaces multiple single-purpose tools.

 Match the cart to your worst-case load, not your average load.
 Buying slightly more capacity than you think you need prevents the frustration of a frame that flexes or wheels that sink when you finally tackle that big retaining wall or garden renovation.